The Best Cycling Backpacks

 Although this is not the perfect adventure pack, due to its size it offers versatility that the other packs on this list do not.
 It is ideal for a cyclist who uses their bike to both get to work and to explore outdoors after work.

 One of the least expensive packs on this list, the Camelbak Rogue is a good deal if you a looking for a small bag.
 This is especially true when you factor in the hydration bladder that it comes with.

 This bag is small.
-It includes one large pocket that houses the water system, and two small pockets on the outside.
-There is enough space for a multi tool, energy bar, and your phone and keys.
+It includes one large pocket that houses the water system and two small pockets on the outside.
+There is enough space for a multi-tool, an energy bar, and your phone and keys.

 Sturdy shoulder straps and a small chest strap keep the bag in place while you ride.